 - Pension scheme governance

 Workshops are interactive sessions that focus on group problem-solving and are designed to revise all modules covered to date and to consolidate the student’s knowledge.
-A number of workshops will be held throughout the course, dates TBC.

 Who should attend?